On Leather Wings: Production

-Bruce Timm states he wanted this series to focus on "mystery, mood, drama as well as super hero action sequences" and that Man-Bat fit into those categories perfectly.
+Bruce Timm states that he wanted Batman: The Animated Series to focus on "mystery, mood, drama as well as superhero action sequences" and that Man-Bat fit into those categories perfectly.
 In an interview, he says, "Man-Bat was chosen specifically [for the first episode] because he wasn't familiar to very many people outside of comic book fans.
 Nobody had any preconceived notions about him.
-It wasn't like the Joker, where you had to deal with people expecting him to be Jack Nicholson or Cesar Romero."
+It wasn't like the Joker, where you had to deal with people expecting him to be Jack Nicholson or Cesar Romero".

 Reception

 Lon Grahnke of the Chicago Sun-Times gave the episode two stars, but added that his six-year-old son thought the premiere was "awesome".
 Jim Bullard of the St. Petersburg Times wrote: "The episode is extremely well-written and drawn — an unusual combination in cartoons.
 The result is a unique, memorable style".